Potjiekos

 In South Africa, a potjiekos /ˈpɔɪkiːkɒs/, literally translated "small-pot food", is a dish prepared outdoors.
-It is traditionally cooked in a round, cast iron, three-legged cauldron, the potjie, descended from the Dutch oven brought from the Netherlands to South Africa in the 18th century and found in the homes and villages of people throughout southern Africa.
+It is traditionally cooked in a round, cast iron, three-legged cauldron, the potjie.
 The pot is heated using small amounts of wood or charcoal or, if fuel is scarce, twisted grass or even dried animal dung.

 History

 Traditionally, the recipe includes meat, vegetables like carrots, cabbage, cauliflower, or pumpkin, starches like rice or potatoes, all slow-cooked with Dutch-Malay spices, the distinctive spicing of South Africa's early culinary melting pot.
 Other common ingredients include fruits and flour-based products like pasta.

 Potjiekos originated with the Voortrekkers, evolving as a stew made of venison and vegetables (if available), cooked in the potjie.
 As trekkers (pioneers) shot wild game, it was added to the pot.
 The large bones were included to thicken the dish.
 Each day when the wagons stopped, the pot was placed over a fire to simmer.
 New bones replaced old and fresh meat replaced meat eaten.
 Game included venison, poultry such as guinea fowl, warthog, bushpig, rabbit, and hare.